RetroDECK/ES-DE/USERGUIDE-DEV.md

 Sets the user interface mode for the application to _Full, Kiosk_ or _Kid_.
 See the description [above](USERGUIDE-DEV.md#ui-modes) in this document for additional information.

+**Random entry button**

+Whether to enable the selection of a random entry in the system or gamelist view via a button press, by default mapped to the click button of either thumbstick.
+The options are _Games only, Games and systems_ or _Disabled_.
+The help system will also visually indicate the status of this setting.

 **Media viewer settings**

 Submenu containing all the settings for the media viewer.
 These are described in detail below.